AlbertoMF2/DenseNet-for-Spectrograms/README.md

 pip install -r requirements.txt

 ## Model Weights
 Model weights are not available due to size limits.
-They can be shared by asking the author.
+They may be shared after asking the author.